dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-how-to-use.md

 ### The request
 The following parameters should be supplied for in the request:

--   `url` - the requested URL.
+-   `url`: the requested URL.
 The URL must be valid according to https://www.ietf.org/rfc/rfc3986.txt[RFC-3986] and its length must not exceed `8192`.
 The URL may specify a custom port number.

 -   `max_response_bytes` - optional, specifies the maximal size of the response in bytes.
 If provided, the value must not exceed `2MB` (`2,000,000B`).
 The call will be charged based on this parameter.
 If not provided, the maximum of `2MB` will be used.